 How Much Compensation You Could Get For Delayed Treatment

 It’s important to stress that claims are valued on an individual basis and will always vary.
 There is a method for calculating a provisional amount using publications like the Judicial College Guidelines (JCG).
-In its 17th edition, this gives guideline values for a variety of harm based on severity and the table below is made up of excerpts from this (except the first line).
+This document gives guideline values for a variety of harm based on severity and the table below is made up of excerpts from this (except the first line).

 Compensation Guidelines